 Hallucination detection has reached the point where forward-leaning organisations are deploying it in production, but most have not started — and the gap between vendor claims and real-world reliability remains the practice's defining tension.
 Detection and factuality assessment techniques aim to identify when LLMs generate plausible-sounding false claims.
 GA tooling now exists from AWS, Vectara, Datadog, and Microsoft, yet independent research consistently shows that benchmark accuracy does not predict production performance: benchmarks use artificially short prompts and simple contexts, while real systems operate at two to five times that complexity.
 The result is a field where platform maturity has outpaced measurement credibility.
 No single detection method generalises across languages, domains, and reasoning types, and leading models still hallucinate at 15-16% baselines on realistic evaluations.
 Detection is a necessary governance control, but it functions as one layer in a stack that still requires human oversight and external grounding — not a standalone solution.

-The vanguard of adoption centres on a handful of named deployments.
+The vanguard of adoption centres on a handful of named deployments across multiple sectors.
 DoorDash fields hundreds of thousands of AI-enabled customer calls daily using RAG with hallucination detection; AWS Bedrock trials block 75% of unsupported answers; and Vectara's HHEM model has surpassed 100,000 downloads, offering real-time factual consistency scoring.
 Enterprise adopters are beginning to integrate hallucination risk scores as formal QA gates in production pipelines, with early reports of 40% fewer escalations.
-Real-world implementations like Qdrant's three-layer defense demonstrate 94% hallucination reduction across five enterprise clients in production.
-These are meaningful signals, but they represent the frontier — not the field.
+Real-world implementations span financial crime (Unit21's 500,000+ verified alert reviews using detection layering), legal research (Citation Grounding achieving 98.5% validation accuracy on commercial models via fine-tuned DPO), and customer service (RichPanel's four-layer defense across 2,000+ enterprise deployments achieving sub-1% hallucination).
+Multi-model verification architectures show measurable impact: a June 2026 study across 480 million AI outputs found cross-model verification reduces hallucination from 8.3% to 3.2% (61% reduction) in legal, financial, and healthcare deployments.
+These deployments demonstrate that detection is operationally viable in bounded domains, but they remain the frontier — not the field.

 The research frontier has expanded beyond text.
 Amazon Science's VADE detects hallucinations in vision-language models via attention maps; ACL 2026 introduced HalluAudio, the first large-scale audio hallucination benchmark spanning speech, environmental sound, and music with 5K+ human-verified pairs.
 Financial long-context detection advanced with NeurIPS 2025's PHANTOM benchmark, testing hallucination detection on 500-30K token SEC filings—revealing that small models still score near-random and Lost-in-the-Middle degradation remains unresolved at scale.
 Amazon Science also published real-time detection methods for speech LLMs using attention-derived metrics, extending detection to the spoken-word domain.
 Multimodal expansion signals the field's coming-of-age, but each modality surfaces new measurement challenges.

 The credibility problem runs deeper than any single vendor.
 AWS claims 99% verification accuracy for Bedrock Automated Reasoning; Vectara reports sub-1% hallucination rates for small models.
 Independent evaluations tell a different story: frontier models expose a benchmark-accuracy paradox—GPT-5.5 tops every benchmark yet hallucinate at 86%, a critical negative signal that accuracy-only metrics structurally reward confident guessing over calibrated uncertainty.
+This paradox extends to reasoning models: deployment data shows reasoning variants (o3, o4-mini, reasoning-focused DeepSeek) hallucinate at 33-48% despite their advanced capabilities, a 2-3× multiplier versus base models—indicating that encouraging models to "think harder" amplifies rather than reduces hallucination.
 Cross-lingual evaluations show hallucination rates 15-35% higher in non-English languages, exposing that detection methods trained on English corpora fail systematically in low-resource language contexts.
 EACL 2026 peer-reviewed research (April) confirms that detection techniques measure consistency (with 50%+ inconsistency in benchmarks like Med-HALT), not correctness—fundamentally misaligned with what practitioners need.
 The AuthenHallu benchmark reveals only 60% detection accuracy even on SOTA models against authentic LLM-human interactions.
-Detection also degrades where enterprises need it most: grounding evaluation breaks down in multi-turn agentic workflows (HalluHard benchmark shows 30%+ hallucination even with web search), and no method yet handles the intersection of multilingual, multi-domain, and extended-context inputs.
-A stark real-world signal: ICLR 2026 integrity crisis documented 50+ peer-reviewed papers accepted to a top venue despite containing hallucinated citations and fabricated datasets—a failure of detection governance at the research infrastructure level.
+Detection also degrades where enterprises need it most: grounding evaluation breaks down in multi-turn agentic workflows (HalluHard benchmark shows 30%+ hallucination even with web search; new CHARM framework research reveals cascading hallucinations are a distinct failure mode that output-level detection misses by 70%), and no method yet handles the intersection of multilingual, multi-domain, and extended-context inputs.
+A stark real-world signal: a June 2026 audit of 2.5 million academic papers found 146,000+ hallucinated citations published in 2025—with 85.3% surviving peer review despite detection infrastructure—documenting governance failure at scale even in communities with strong verification norms.
 Detection methods optimize for detectable consistency while missing correctness gaps, making deployment without mandatory human oversight unsafe in high-stakes domains.
 The field has reached an inflection: detection is GA, widely available, and necessary—but fundamentally insufficient without human oversight and governance layers.